IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Not all the generators must be defined as columns of these files, only those with values different from 0.

 It can also be used for upper-bounding and/or lower-bounding the energy of any generator (e.g., storage hydro).
-If the user introduces a maximum power value lower than the minimum, the model will adjust the minimum power value to match the maximum.
+If the user introduces a maximum power value lower than the minimum, the model lowers the minimum to match the maximum.

 For example, these data can be used to define the minimum and/or maximum energy to be produced hourly, daily, weekly, monthly, or yearly (depending on the energy type).